logo for pictures-of-cats.org

 Introduction

-The Sphynx Cat looks unnatural and rather peculiar, I thought.
-I also thought this cat breed was ugly and I couldn't see the point of the breed.
-But when you meet and touch and interact you tend to change your mind mainly because of the intelligent character of this cheeky and curious cat.
-And in any event the Sphynx cat is actually as natural as any of the cat breeds.
+The Sphynx cat looked unnatural and rather peculiar, I thought.
+I also thought that this cat breed was ugly and I couldn’t see the point of the breed.
+But I discovered that when you meet, touch and interact with this cat you tend to change your mind.
+This is mainly because of the intelligent character of this cheeky and curious cat.
+And in any event the Sphynx is actually as natural as any of the cat breeds.

-Having had a very close look at this cat at The National Cat Club Show 2007 at Olympia, I was impressed by the Sphynx Cat's character and behavior.
-This cat can look a bit neurotic I think this is because of the fragile appearance and of course having no hair (the cat is not fragile).
-Yet the Sphynx Cats that I met, touched and photographed were great characters and quite laid back despite the noise, distractions and strangers at the hall.
+Having had a very close look at this cat at The National Cat Club Show 2007 at Olympia, I was impressed by the Sphynx cat’s character and behavior.
+This cat can look a bit neurotic.
+I think this is because of the fragile appearance and of course having no hair (this breed of cat is not fragile, however).
+Yet the Sphynx cats that I met, touched and photographed were great characters and quite laid back despite the noise, distractions and strangers at the hall.
 And the little guys I met were new to the showing business.
+In addition they were robust and strong.

 Although this is considered a rare cat breed, my research on common sense principles indicates that the breed is less rare than thought.
 On a scale of 1-10 where 10 is the most rare I have ranked this breed around 3-4.
-That said you'll probably find that there is a waiting list if you go to a breeder.
-In terms of popularity she is probably mid way up the scale.
-You can find out for yourself if you vote on the home page poll.
-Once you've voted your taken to the results.
+That said you’ll probably find that there is a waiting list if you go to a breeder.
+In terms of popularity this breed is probably mid way up the scale.

 sphynx cat sphynx cat

-Casper a 16 weeks old kitten at The National Cat Club Show
+Casper a 16 weeks old kitten at The National Cat Club Show, London 2007.
+Photographs by Michael Broad

 Origin - History